kunupat/aws-solution-architect-associate-certification-notes/README.md

     - Throuhput Optimized HDD: Low cost HDD.
 Good for frequently accessed, throughput-intesive workloads

 - There are many EC2 instance types otimized for specific kind of work loads (e.g. memory optimized, IO optimized, CPU optimized, etc.)
+- 1 EBS volume cannot be mounted to multiple EC2 instances.(use [EFS](#elastic-file-service) instead as an EFS mounted volume can be shared by multiple EC2 instances)
+- Snapshots are copies of EBS volumes taken at a given point of time.
+Volumes exist on EBS and snapshots exist on S3
+- Snapshots are incremental
+- Snapshots of encrypted volumes are also encrypted automatically
+- Encrypted snapshots cannot be shared
+- The EC2 instance should be terminated before you can take snapshot of the EBS Root volumes attached to it

 ## Elastic Load Balancer
 - Three types of Elastic Load Balancers(ELBs):